Grilled Zucchini Pizza Slices

 - Remove zucchini from the grill, putting them grilled-side up on a cutting board you can use to take them to the kitchen.

 - Add sauce, cheese, and other toppings as desired.
-(I spread each slice of zucchini with about 1 T red pizza sauce, then sprinkled each piece with a generous pinch of pizza cheese, added 4-5 slices of turkey pepperoni, and sprinkled over a tiny bit more cheese.)
+(I spread each slice of zucchini with about 1 T red pizza sauce, then sprinkled each piece with a generous pinch of cheese, added 4-5 slices of pepperoni, and sprinkled over a tiny bit more cheese.)

 - Put loaded zucchini slices back on the grill and cook 7-8 minutes more with the grill lid closed.
 (Check them every few minutes to see when the cheese is melted and the toppings are lightly browned, especially if you’re using a broiler.
 If you have a gas grill where you can regulate the heat, I turned it to high when I put the pizza back on.)